Search

 Cognitive function and a memory like an elephant

-I have had more than one conversation recently in which a friend or associate expresses concern about their memory.
-Let’s face it, when you find yourself mentally searching for the right word or trying to recall who you were about to email or the name of that restaurant you enjoyed last week… the question arises.
-Am I experiencing the early symptoms of dementia?
+I have had more than one conversation recently in which a friend or associate expressed concern about their memory.
+Let’s face it: When you find yourself mentally searching for the right word, trying to recall who you were about to email or the name of that restaurant you enjoyed last week… the question arises: Am I experiencing the early symptoms of dementia?

 “Our findings and previous studies confirm there’s very little evidence these types of games can improve your life in a meaningful way,” said Wally Boot, associate professor of psychology and an expert on age-related cognitive decline.